wuxueqian14/wuxueqian14/README.md

 Welcome to my page!

-I'm Ryan, iOS developer from 🇨🇳 China.
+I'm Ryan, developer from 🇨🇳 China.

-- 🔭 I’m currently studying on HUT.
+- 🔭 I’m currently studying on SWJTU.
-- 🌱 I’m currently learning iOS and Back-end development.
+- 🌱 I’m currently learning CS and Back-end development.
 - 😄 I'm interested in C++/Python/Swift.
 - 📫 How to reach me: raynwxq@outlook.com.